MouseOnTheKeys/PyNumStructAnalysis/README.md

 # PyNumStructAnalysis
-Numerical Structural Analisys of Trusses and Beams using Finite Elements Method in Python
+Numerical Structural Analisys application for Trusses and Beams, using Finite Elements Method (FEM) in Python.
+Application used for University teaching purposes and project requirements.